 About the Initiative

-In response to the plight of individuals and families during severe winter weather, Union County Department of Human Services, in concert with the Division of Emergency Management and Union County Police implemented a Countywide Code Blue (CB) in December 2007 to prevent death and injury among homeless people during periods of extreme weather conditions.
+In an effort to respond to the plight of homeless individuals and families during severe winter weather, Union County Department of Human Service, in concert with the Division of Emergency Management and Union County Police implemented a Countywide Code Blue (CB) in December 2007 to prevent death and injury among homeless people during periods of extreme weather conditions.
 Union County’s CB initiative is the first countywide service of its kind in New Jersey.
 As a model for innovation and responsiveness, CB received the 2009 Achievement Award from the National Association of Counties.

 Code Blue Procedures